-branch official as the first show of unity by electrical workers in Vickers Armstrong during 20 years, 120 workers of the electrical department in this shipbuilding yard defeated the management in a strike lasting one hour.
+Described by a trade union branch official as the first show of unity by electrical workers in view to the opening of negotiations.
+Vickers Armstrong during 20 years, 120 workers of the electrical department in this shipbuilding yard defeated the management in a strike lasting one hour.

-The electrical workers in this monopoly firm are subject to a vicious bonus piece-work system, whereby a bonus is offered in excess of the basic rate.
-In order to make this bonus, the workers must complete a job in less than the time fixed by the ratefixer, after which he receives 50% of the excess time, the firm claiming the remaining 50%.
+The electrical workers in this monopoly firm are subject to a vicious bonus piece-work system, whereby bonus is offered in excess of the basic rate.
+In order to make this bonus the workers must complete a job in less than the time fixed by the ratefixer, after which he receives 50% of the excess time, the firm claiming the remaining 50%.
 In addition to this flagrant thievery, the workers are paid for the extra time, not at the ordinary rate of approximately 1/8 per hour, but at less than 1/- per hour.
 The workers are thus doubly robbed by a system which enables the firm to hold off demands for higher wages and to operate the work under speed-up con-